GidZk/four-in-one/README.md

   <img src="https://github.com/GidZk/four-in-one/blob/master/media/gameplay%20screenshot%201.jpg" width="340" heigth ="400" title="Gameplay scene">
 </p>

-We are to test this with users one more time (friday 26/04), and some modifications will be made for the final prototype/ product.
+We are to test this with users one more time **(friday 26/04-19)**, and some modifications will be made for the final prototype/ product.

 ## Built with